 Khalfan Bini Ahmed received an MA in Archaeology and Museology from Sun Yat-Sen University, Guangzhou, P.R China.
 He currently holds the position of research scientist in the archaeology department at the National Museums of Kenya.
 His research interests include the history of the Indian Ocean and the Indian Ocean trade; archaeology of Islam and urbanization in Africa; East African coastal archaeology and trade ceramics; and ancient connections between the East African coast and the Middle East, China, South Asia, Southeast Asia and Mediterranean Europe.
 As a student of Archaeology and History, he has participated in various excavations along the Swahili Coast of Kenya, such as Mtwapa in 2010, Manda in 2011-2012 and 2017, and Mnarani in 2013.

-Ali Akbar is a researcher at Bayt al-Qur’an & Museum Istiqlal, Jakarta, Indonesia.
-He works on the codicology and calligraphy of Southeast Asian Qur’ans and manuscripts.
+Ali Akbar is a researcher at the National Research and Innovation Agency (BRIN), Jakarta, Indonesia.
+Previously he worked at Bayt al-Qur’an & Museum Istiqlal, Jakarta (2007-2021).
+His research interest is codicology, calligraphy, and the art of Southeast Asian Qur’ans and manuscripts.
 His publications include “Tracing individual styles: Islamic calligraphy from Nusantara,” Lektur 5:2 (2007): 244-255; with Annabel Teh Gallop, “The Art of the Qur’an in Banten: Calligraphy and Illumination,” Archipel 72 (2006): 95-126; and “The Influence of Ottoman Qur’ans in Southeast Asia through the Ages,” in A.C.S.
 Peacock and Annabel Teh Gallop (eds), From Anatolia to Aceh: Ottomans, Turks and Southeast Asia (Oxford University Press, 2015): 311-334.
 His blog (in Indonesian) on the Qur’an in Southeast Asia can be found at www.quran-nusantara.blogspot.com.

 Dhaval Chauhan is trained as an architect and academician.
 He did his post graduate studies at the University of Texas at Austin and has worked across various offices in the USA and India.
 In addition, he is involved in the documentation of the old city of Ahmedabad as a UNESCO World Heritage city.
 He has been teaching for the past seven years at Nirma University (Ahmedabad) and is also a part of the university team for the URGENT project, which is an initiative for capacity building between universities in Germany, India, Estonia, Italy and Mongolia.
 Previously, he has conducted surveys of colonial era housing and sub-cities of Pondicherry, which resulted in the book “House Form of Pondicherry.”
 He is currently working on a book on the houses of the old city of Ahmedabad.